 Risks related to product development and regulatory approval

 We operate adequate standard operating procedures to secure the integrity and protection of our research and development activities and results, and the optimum allocation of our R&D budgets.
-The progress of the most important research and development programs is continuously monitored by our management board; they are discussed with the supervisory board at least once per quarter, and supervisory board members with expertise in clinical and scientific matters occasionally attend meetings with our scientific staff to discuss and assess such programs.
+The progress of the most important research and development programs is continuously monitored by our Executive Committee; they are discussed with the Board of Directors at least once per quarter, and the members of our Board of Directors with expertise in clinical and scientific matters occasionally attend meetings with our scientific staff to discuss and assess such programs.
 Nevertheless, due to our limited resources and access to capital, we must and have in the past and during financial year 2022 decided to prioritize development of certain product candidates; these decisions may prove to have been wrong and may adversely affect our business.

-We are heavily dependent on the success of our product candidate filgotinib.
+We are heavily dependent on the success of filgotinib.
 We are also dependent on the success of our other product candidates, such as GLPG3667, GLPG5101, GLPG5201 and GLPG5301.
 During 2022, we shifted from novel target-based discovery to patient-focused medical need research and development with a focus on our key therapeutic areas of immunology and oncology.
-Filgotinib is approved for use in RA in Europe and Japan and is currently under regulatory review for use in UC in Europe.
-In addition, we are heavily investing in our early stage product pipeline, including our Toledo early stage compounds, and these drug candidates must undergo rigorous preclinical and clinical testing, the results of which are uncertain and could substantially delay or prevent the drug candidates from reaching the market.
+Filgotinib is approved for use in RA and UC in the European Union, Great Britain and Japan.
+In addition, we are heavily investing in our early-stage product candidate pipeline, including our SIK early-stage compounds, and these drug candidates must undergo rigorous preclinical and clinical testing, the results of which are uncertain and could substantially delay or prevent the drug candidates from reaching the market.
 Through the acquisitions of CellPoint and AboundBio, we gained access to innovative, scalable, decentralized and automated point-of-care cell therapy supply model as well as a fully human antibody-based therapeutics platform.
 We are heavily investing in building our therapeutic area of oncology, whereby cell therapies are novel, complex, and difficult to manufacture and require rigorous preclinical and clinical testing, the results of which are uncertain.

 We cannot give any assurance that any product candidate will successfully complete clinical trials or receive regulatory approval, which is necessary before it can be commercialized.

-Our business and future success is substantially dependent on our ability to develop successfully, obtain regulatory approval for, and then successfully commercialize our product candidate filgotinib and our other product candidates.
-We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA, the EMA or any other comparable regulatory authority, and we may never receive such regulatory approval for any of our product candidates.
+Our business and future success is substantially dependent on our ability to develop successfully, obtain regulatory approval for, and then successfully commercialize our product filgotinib and our other product candidates.
+We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA, the EMA, the MHRA, the MHLW or any other comparable regulatory authority, and we may never receive such regulatory approval for any of our product candidates.
 We cannot give any assurances that our clinical trials for filgotinib or our other product candidates, including our CD19 CAR-T product candidates, will be completed in a timely manner, or at all.
-If filgotinib or any other product candidate is not approved and commercialized, we will not be able to generate any product revenues for that product candidate.
+If filgotinib or any other product candidate is not approved and commercialized in certain jurisdictions, we will not be able to generate any product revenues for that product candidate.

-The regulatory approval processes of the FDA, the EMA, the MHLW and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed.
+The regulatory approval processes of the FDA, the EMA, the MHRA, the MHLW and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business, including its financial condition, will be substantially harmed.

 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Results of earlier studies and trials as well as data from any interim analysis of ongoing clinical trials may not be predictive of future trial results, and failure can occur at any time during the clinical trial process.
 If we experience delays in the completion of, or termination of, any clinical trial of our product candidates, the commercial prospects of our product candidates will be harmed, and our ability to generate product revenues from any of these product candidates will be delayed.
-If filgotinib or any other product candidate is found to be unsafe or has lack of efficacy, we will not be able to obtain regulatory approval for it and our business would be materially harmed.
+If filgotinib or any of our product candidates are found to be unsafe or have a lack of efficacy, we will not be able to obtain or maintain regulatory approval for it and our business would be materially harmed.

-Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA, the EMA, the MHLW or other comparable regulatory authorities.
+Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA, the EMA, the MHRA, the MHLW or other comparable regulatory authorities.
 The drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Any of these occurrences may harm our business, financial condition and prospects significantly and may adversely impact the viability of our other product candidates or preclinical programs.

-Even if filgotinib does receive regulatory approval or marketing authorization, the FDA or other regulatory authorities may impose dosing restrictions that differ from the approved dosing regimen in other jurisdictions.
+Even now when filgotinib has received regulatory approval or marketing authorization in previously mentioned jurisdictions, other regulatory authorities may impose dosing restrictions that differ from the approved dosing regimen in other jurisdictions.

 Box warnings, labeling restrictions, dose limitations and similar restrictions on use could have a material adverse effect on our ability to commercialize filgotinib in those jurisdictions where such restrictions apply.

-If we lose orphan product exclusivity or are not able to obtain such status for future product candidates for which we seek this status, or if our competitors are able to obtain orphan product exclusivity before we do, we may not be able to obtain approval for our competing products for a significant period of time.
+If we lose orphan product exclusivity or are not able to obtain or maintain such status for future product candidates for which we seek this status, or if our competitors are able to obtain orphan product exclusivity before we do, we may not be able to obtain approval for our competing products for a significant period of time.
 Even if we are able to obtain orphan designation, we may not be the first to obtain marketing approval for such indication due to the uncertainties associated with developing pharmaceutical products.
 Orphan drug designation neither shortens the development time or regulatory review time of a drug nor gives the drug any advantage in the regulatory review or approval process.